16 Questions To Ask To Get To Know Someone Quickly

 • Repeat back what the person stated if you don't understand to ensure you gained the correct information

 Some questions may feel more appropriate than others, given the atmosphere, so try to balance what feels natural.
 For example, you most likely won’t want to start a conversation asking a person about the craziest thing they’ve ever done or the biggest regrets from their younger self, as those questions may reveal information too much and too soon.
 Instead, most people prefer starting with easier questions, like asking about a person’s first job or their pet peeves.
-Regardless of how you begin, the conversation may feel awkward as you get to know someone new.
-However, this can be normal.

-Questions for getting to know someone quickly
+Questions to ask to get to know someone

 There are several questions you can ask when getting to know someone.
 A popular choice is asking about a person’s favorites.
 For example: